-Predicting the evolution of Wikidata Now, we want to check whether our model is capable of reproducing the dynamics of a KG by predicting the evolution of Wikidata.
-For each relationship $r \in \mathcal{R}^$, we parameterized our model and the baseline Reverse attach. with probabilities $p_e^{2015} = n_e^{2015}/n^{2015}$, and then we generated bipartite graphs containing successively the number of facts for 2015 (i.e., n^{2015}), then the number of facts for 2016 (i.e., n^{2015}). n^{2016}), and so on.
-For instance, for 2016, Algorithm 1 was applied with n^{2016} facts and p_e^{2015} for both subjects and objects.
-Note that the baseline Without growth has no year-related parameters like the growth probability p{ν}^{2015} .
 Figure 7 reports the sum of the divergences D{JS} of the relationships for each annual version generated against the actual version for all entities (i.e., subjects and objects).
-Our model (solid line) has a significantly smaller sum of D{JS} across all years than the two baselines.
+Our model (solid line) has a significantly smaller sum of D{LS} across all years than the two baselines.
 Surprisingly, Without growth (dotted line) behaves better than Reverse attach. (dashed line) emphasizing the importance of uniform attachment for subjects and preferential attachment for objects.
 It is clear that the divergence of our model increases slightly, indicating that the generated facts slowly diverge from reality.
 Nevertheless, this sum, which significantly increases until 2018, then seems to stabilize despite Wikidata's strong evolution.
 This result is all the more impressive given that the number of subjects has risen from just 37M in 2015 to 432M in 2022 (similarly, there were 3M objects in 2015 versus 137M in 2022).
 This means that it is realistic to rely on our model and Wikidata's current parameters to predict its evolution once the volume of facts has increased in the future.

-6. Conclusion
+6. Discussion

-The experimental study in the previous section has validated the ability of our generative model to reproduce real-world crowdsourced KGs at a given point in time, but also longitudinally.
+The experimental study in the previous section has validated the ability of our model to reproduce real-world crowdsourced KGs at a given point in time.
+It also validates that the model reproduces the evolution in time, with the longitudinal study.
 We can therefore confidently answer Research Question 2: The accumulation of facts in knowledge graphs regularly adds entities (growth), distributing facts evenly across subjects (uniform attachment) and, conversely, concentrating facts on certain objects (linear preferential attachment).
 Furthermore, the theoretical study of our model in response to RQ2 has enabled us to provide a precise answer to Research Question 1: The structure of relations is globally stable for both subjects (see Theorem 1) and objects (see Theorem 2).